tomcam/least-github-pages/docs/customizing-github-pages-css.md

 Now it's time to add text to the empty file.

-* After typing the filename go down to the editor and give it these contents:
+* After typing the filename go down to the editor and give it these contents, where `site.theme` is literally what you'd type below.

 ```
 ---